Dunywa/Windows-Server-Admin/Windows Domain Deployment/README.md

 -It's also time to modify the boot order, putting first the optical drive to which we're attaching the ISO Image for installing the server.

 -The second boot device is the Virtual Hard Disk.
-IT will store the operating system after installation and it will become our boot device after installation.
+It will store the operating system after installation and it will become our boot device after installation.

 ![VM 9](https://github.com/user-attachments/assets/0e85c9c5-009a-4d69-9d4b-422bf662234d)